National Cervical Cancer Awareness Week: 11-17 November 2019

 "Previous early data suggested that women who were vaccinated against HPV were less likely to participate in screening.

 "But this latest data suggests this isn't the case - it's the young women who aren't vaccinated who are also most likely to be the ones who are missing their regular cervical screening test.
 It's a much scarier prospect because it leaves them particularly vulnerable to cervical cancer."

 Dr Smith said it was important for all eligible women to participate in cervical screening from age 25, regardless of whether they had been vaccinated against HPV, and for parents of teens to support HPV vaccination.

 The HPV vaccine is given to boys and girls at age 12-13 as part of the school-delivered national immunisation program.

 "Most cervical cancers occur in women who have never been screened or are overdue for their test and cancers detected through screening have better survival rates.
 Regardless of whether you had the HPV vaccine, you still need to screen from the age of 25."

 Where can I find more information?

-For more information about the new Cervical Screening Test of cancer-related issues, give our Cancer Nurses a call on 13 11 20.
+For more information about cervical cancer or other cancer-related issues, give our Cancer Nurses a call on 13 11 20.